kodedphp/session/README.md

 ```

 You cannot use this handler if you've scaled your application,
-because the session data will be handled on different instance
+because the session data will most likely be handled randomly
-for every HTTP request.
+on a different instance for every HTTP request.